deepskies/DeepCMBsim/README.md

 To-Do:

-• Take healpy
+• Generate unlensed maps with NaMaster

-• generate realization of skies given power spectrum.
+• Generate lensing map with NaMaster

-• Lens skies using Lenspix.
+• Lens skies using QuickLens